Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 Its result type `T` had moved into a position of type argument in its additional continuation parameter.
 The implementation result type of `Any?` is designed to represent the action of the suspending function.
-When suspending function _suspends_ coroutine, it returns a special marker value of `CoroutineIntrinsics.SUSPENDED`.
+When suspending function _suspends_ coroutine, it returns a special marker value of `SUSPENDED_MARKER`.
 When suspending function does not suspend coroutine, but continues coroutine execution, it returns its result or throws exception directly.
-This way, the `Any?` return type of `await` implementation is actually a union of `CoroutineIntrinsics.SUSPENDED` and `T` that cannot be expressed in Kotlin's type-system.
+This way, the `Any?` return type of `await` implementation is actually a union of `SUSPENDED_MARKER` and `T` that cannot be expressed in Kotlin's type-system.

 The actual implementation of suspending function is not allowed to invoke continuation in its stack-frame directly, because that may lead to stack overflow on long-running coroutines.
 The `suspendCoroutine` function in